-A job description provides an overview of the main goals and responsibilities of the job, key tasks, and daily routines.
+A job description provides an overview of the overall objectives and responsibilities of the job, key tasks and daily routines.

-A good and well written job advertisement gives a clear picture of what the job involves, and the reader understand, "What does the person in this role do and am I qualified to do it?"
+A well written job advertisement produces a realistic picture of a job and answers the question to the reader, "What does the person in this role do and am I qualified to do it?"

-Also, include any required certificates, qualifications, or licences (such as a forklift licence, white and blue cards for construction, etc.) if need for the role.
+Also, include any certificates, qualifications or tickets (such as a forklift licence, white and blue cards for construction, etc.) that are required for the role, if applicable.